elikary/sigir2020/librec-2.0.0/README.md

 + `10` is the size of the list
 + `$i` is the number of fold

-The results per each fold will be stored in the `librec/result/cm100k_observed/fold$i` directory By default, librec returns the results as files into folders, to bring the files outside the folders, run the following command:
+The results per each fold are stored in the `librec/result/cm100k_observed/fold$i` directory By default, librec returns the results as files into folders, to bring the files outside the folders, run the following command:

     $ for i in 1 2 3 4 5; do ./movefolders_cv cm100k_observed $i; done